-type sealant provides a connection which remains flexible and can be separated in the future if service needs require the removal of the vent pipe for service or clearance.
-See Figure 24.
+Connection of the vent pipe to the vent collar should also be accomplished using RTV type sealant.
+This type sealant provides a connection which remains flexible and can be separated in the future if service needs require the removal of the vent pipe for service or clearance.